 Underlying collateral for margin loans is reviewed with respect to the liquidity of the proposed collateral positions, valuation of securities, historic trading range, volatility analysis and an evaluation of industry concentrations.
 For these transactions, adherence to the Company's collateral policies significantly limits its credit exposure in the event of a customer default.
 The Company may request additional margin collateral from customers, if appropriate, and, if necessary, may sell securities that have not been paid for or purchase securities sold but not delivered from customers.
-At December 31, 2018, the balance related to net customer receivables representing margin loans was \$8,663.
+At December 31, 2019, the balance related to customer receivables representing margin loans (net of related customer cash and short sale proceeds) was \$14,016.